shahidul034/Data-Structures-and-Algorithm-Tutorial/README.md

 ✔ Byte: Typically a small integer ranging from 0 to 255.
 ### 🎯Non-Primitive Data Types
+ Data elements are not arranged in a sequential manner.

 ✔ Arrays: A collection of elements of the same type, stored in contiguous memory locations.

 ✔ Strings: A sequence of characters, often implemented as an array of characters.